Echo-Stream/terraform-provider-echostream/docs/resources/timer_node.md

 page_title: "echostream_timer_node Resource - terraform-provider-echostream"
 subcategory: ""
 description: |-
   TimerNodes https://docs.echo.stream/docs/timer-node emit echo.timer messages on a time period defined by the scheduleExpression.
-They can be used to cause other Nodes (normally ProcessorNodes) to perform complex actions on a schedule (e.g. - polling an API every 15 minutes)
+They can be used to cause other Nodes (normally ProcessorNodes) to perform complex actions on a schedule (e.g. - polling an API every 15 minutes).
 ---

 # echostream_timer_node (Resource)

 [TimerNodes](https://docs.echo.stream/docs/timer-node) emit echo.timer messages on a time period defined by the scheduleExpression.
-They can be used to cause other Nodes (normally ProcessorNodes) to perform complex actions on a schedule (e.g. - polling an API every 15 minutes)
+They can be used to cause other Nodes (normally ProcessorNodes) to perform complex actions on a schedule (e.g. - polling an API every 15 minutes).

 ## Example Usage